 Attend a coaching session.
 We offer 20 minutes of free coaching in the Applicant Services Center to answer drainage, land use, geotechnical, or construction permit questions.
 If you need a longer coaching session, we offer paid one-hour sessions.

 Attend a pre-submittal conference.
 We require pre-submittal conferences for all proposed rezone applications.
 At a pre-submittal conference you will discuss our rezone requirements and our application process.
 You must pay a minimum two hour presubmittal conference fee before we schedule your appointment.
-We might charge additional hourly fees based on the type of conference you need and the number of Seattle DCI staff attending.
+We might charge additional hourly fees based on the number of City staff attending the conference, and the amount of follow-up time required.

 Coordinate with other agencies.
 You may need permits or approvals from other agencies.
 These are the most common agencies you may need to work with for your permit type:

 Prepare your plans and technical documents.
 Plans should be to scale.
 You may need to upload technical documents including a survey, geotechnical and wetland reports, and other types of reports.
 Our Tips and code standards provide additional detail on the type of plans and reports we require to review your proposal.